brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-17-textually-transmitted-diseases-on-the-rise.md

----
-layout: post
-title: Textually Transmitted Diseases on the Rise
+# Textually Transmitted Diseases on the Rise
----

 Yes -- we have officially entered the age of the Textually Transmitted Disease.
 Last September a virus spread across China, infecting more than 1 million smartphones.
 This virus dubbed '<a href="http://www.mobiledia.com/news/76694.html">Zombie</a>' infiltrated phones and began sending spam messages using the phone's address book.
 While this is still shy of being a full-blown TTD, we are well on our way.